 - Bots Native iOS SDK – The Bots Native iOS SDK contains native iOS libraries that you can integrate with native iOS mobile applications.
 The SDK is available in our Github repository at https://github.com/Koredotcom/iOS-kore-sdk

 - Bots Native Android SDK – The Bots Native Android SDK contains native Android libraries that you can integrate with native Android mobile applications.
 The SDK is available in our Github repository at https://github.com/Koredotcom/android-kore-sdk

-To get started with Kore.ai Bot SDKs, you must have an application to embed the SDK into, host a JWT generation web service, and register your app in Bot Builder.
+To get started with Kore.ai Bot SDKs, you must have an application to embed the SDK into, host a JWT generation web service, and register your app in the XO Platform.
 For more information, see SDK Security.

-You can also try out our tutorial using a Kore.ai sample bot, a test application, and configuring your localhost server for JWT generation.
+You can also try out our tutorial using a Kore.ai sample assistant, a test application, and configuring your local host server for JWT generation.
 For more information, see the Kore.ai Web SDK Tutorial.

-The BotKit SDK enables you to define precise control of your bot interaction.
+The BotKit SDK enables you to define precise control of your assistant’s interactions.

-For example, if you have a bot used to book a taxi, it may take some time after a user request and available taxis can be displayed.
-Using an asynchronous call, while the user is waiting for a bot response, you can display a message such as Looking for your taxi.
-The asynchronous response request enables the Bots Platform to process other request and will post the response to the user when it becomes available.
+For example, if you have an assistant used to book a flgiht, it may take some time after a user request and available taxis can be displayed.
+Using an asynchronous call, while the user is waiting for a response, you can display a message such as Looking for your flight.
+The asynchronous response request enables the XO Platform to process other requests and will post the response to the user when it becomes available.
 There are a variety of BotKit SDK events you can capture, and control the bot using functions.

 To learn more about the BotKit SDK, see Using the BotKit SDK.

 With v.
 7.2 of the Platform, the Widget SDK has also been included in the BotKit SDK.
 To learn more about the Widget SDK, see Using the Widget SDK.